rraj-io/rraj-io.github.io/README.md

-# mathmerizing.github.io
+# Personal Website

-This is a quick and dirty website which serves as my online portfolio.
+This is a quick website which serves as my online portfolio.
+It has been forked from mathmering.github.io.